buddhaman/AnymaEngine/Readme.md

 - Make creature respond to sensor in a simple way.

 #### Done
+- Fix at user specified FPS with SDL_Delay.
 - Create window struct for platform handling.
 - Render a creature.
 - Implement scrolling.